Azure-Samples/ms-identity-msal-java-samples/1. Server-Side Scenarios/msal-client-credential-certificate/README.md

 1. Create the MSAL confidential client application.

     Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user, but on its own application behalf.
+The app object needs to be reused to get a token

     ```Java
        ConfidentialClientApplication app = ConfidentialClientApplication.builder(